Welcome to Archaeology

-Archaeology is the study of the past through material evidence.
-It is a fascinating and engaging subject which spans millions and years of history and cultures and societies from across the globe.
-Through archaeology we are able to explore the daily lives, beliefs and experience of our ancestors, and bring history to life in way which can be both intimate and challenging.
-A degree in History with Archaeology encompasses a range of practical and academic skills which involve both science and the arts.
-Archaeology is a fascinating subject in itself, but it also introduces you to a range of skills which are relevant to a wide range of career paths.
+Archaeology is the study of the human past through material evidence.
+It encompasses a broad spectrum of practical and academic skills which involve both science and the arts.
+Archaeology is a fascinating subject in itself, but it also introduces you to skills which are relevant to a wide variety of career paths.